ChrisZasa/fluffy-adventure/README.md

 I corrected the reading of the ManualQuantTable information in MTXQCvX2 part 1 subsequently running Metmax integration (part 4).

+Checked with maui and metmax input.

+Please stay tuned for further refinements in the next couple of hours!

 ### 2018-12-03 - minor update

 Verion: 1.0.5